City utility billing

 Use the night deposit boxes at the City Hall Water Street entrance or Doyle Avenue parking lot exit.
 Please do not put cash in the deposit boxes.

 Customers are responsible for sewer repairs and maintenance on their own property, as well as ensuring that the sewer remains clear of blockages from the building to the main in the street.
 Customers should call a plumber to unplug or clear blockages.
-If the sewer service requires repair on City property (in the street) call the Utility Billing Office (Corix) at 250 979-4928 to report the service break.
+If the sewer service requires repair on City property (in the street) call the after-hours/emergergency line at 250-469-8600 to report the service break.
 We will reimburse the customer for reasonable plumbing charges incurred in determining that there is a service break on City property.